godotengine/godot-website/collections/_article/godot-4-6-all-about-your-flow.md

 Here are a few highlights to whet your appetite:

-The new Modern editor theme gives your viewport center stage with clean lines and reduced clutter (you can switch back to Classic if you prefer).
+The new Modern editor theme puts the viewport center stage with clean lines and reduced clutter (you can switch back to Classic if you prefer).
 Jolt Physics is now the default for 3D projects after proving itself production-ready.
 Docks are now flexible and floatable, so you can arrange the editor your way.
 Inverse Kinematics (IK) is back with a completely new framework of solvers and constraints.
 Screen Space Reflections got a major overhaul for better visuals and performance.

 And that's just scratching the surface.